awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

    text_message="1|aws|0123456789AB|198.51.100.0/24|20211231|SHA256|RSAPSS"
    ```

-   This is not to be confused with an ROA message, which has a similar appearance\.
+   This is not to be confused with a ROA message, which has a similar appearance\.

 1.